 A focal point of the exhibition is a presentation of newly commissioned work by artist Sara Siestreem (Hanis Coos, b.
 1976, Springfield, OR), made in collaboration with the Shinnecock Kelp Farmers, an intergenerational collective of Indigenous women who harness the ancestral tradition of seaweed harvesting to address nitrogen pollution in local waters.
 Drawing on her abstract mark making and interweaving Shinnecock and Hanis Coos cultural and ecological traditions, Siestreem’s paintings and ceramic sculptures will explore the Shinnecock Kelp Farmer’s project—in which restorative care is inextricable from grassroots activism and generative growth.

 Regeneration will bring together other leading and emerging voices in ecological art whose work contributes to the broader conversation of place-based, restorative art practices.
+Jeremy Dennis (Shinnecock, b.
+1990, Southampton, NY) will present works from his Sacredness of Hills series, which highlights the impact of land development and residential construction on Shinnecock sacred sites.
 Many of the artists, including Scott Bluedorn (American, b.
 1986, Southampton, NY) and Cindy Pease Roe (American, b.
 1959, Hackensack, NJ), integrate discarded materials into their work.
 Where Bluedorn works with reclaimed objects to illustrate the relationship between Long Island’s shifting ecology and the history of East Hampton’s “Bonac” fishing, farming and hunting culture, Roe constructs abstract assemblages from plastic waste and human-made debris that she and others collect from local shores.

 Several of the works are grounded in the artists’ respective scientific and ecological research, including Sasha Fishman (American, b.
 1995, Baltimore, MD), whose sculptures and installations are informed by her research into marine biomaterials, toxicology, and natural alternatives to plastic.
+Early works by Earth artist Alan Sonfist (American, b.
+1946, Bronx, NY) pair photographs of the region with biological materials collected from sites across the East End.
 Randi Renate (American, b.
 1995, San Antonio, TX) draws on her oceanography background to create large-scale sculptures like Are we psychic coral-polyps?
 (2022).
 This work, which will be installed in the Parrish Meadow next spring, serves as a gathering place for visitors to converse and listen to podcasts on local regenerative water initiatives.
 Maya Lin’s (American, b.
 1959, Athens, OH) recycled silver sculptures of three major Eastern Long Island waterways—based on data gathered from scientific mapping tools—trace the fragility of the regional ecosystem.
 Originally made for her 2014 Parrish solo presentation Platform: Maya Lin (2014), the work’s return to the Museum underscores how issues of sustainability have impacted this region over time.

 Regeneration is part of the Museum’s USA250: Life, Liberty, and the Pursuit of Happiness, a year-long program organized in response to the United States’ semiquincentennial in 2026.
 The USA250 exhibition series will reflect on the nation’s history and founding values, examine our present moment, and imagine new ways of moving forward, while recognizing the contributions of regional artists to the broader landscape of American art and culture.
 Responding to language in the Declaration of Independence that states “life” as one of the inalienable rights, Regeneration explores our responsibility to the various forms of life that sustain us.